ispras/dedoc/docs/source/getting_started/usage.rst

     :language: python
     :lines: 68-71

-The `tmp_file_path` contains the path to the image saved on disk, the image is saved in the same directory as the parent docx file.
+The ``tmp_file_path`` contains the path to the image saved on disk, the image is saved in the same directory as the parent docx file.

-The unique identifier of the attachent links it with the previous non-empty line in the document.
+The unique identifier of the attachment links it with the previous non-empty line in the document.
 In our :ref:`docx_example_image` it is a line with text "More text.".

 .. literalinclude:: ../_static/code_examples/dedoc_usage_tutorial.py
     :language: python
     :lines: 72-74

-The annotation uid is linked to the line using :class:`dedoc.data_structures.AttachAnnotation`.
+The annotation uid is linked to the line using :class:`~dedoc.data_structures.AttachAnnotation`.

 .. _using_metadata_extractors: